By Claire Heginbotham | Published: May 13, 2022 | Updated: March 3, 2026

 Chena hot spring on the top of mountain in snow.
 Alaska

-I still consider Japan's onsen to be the best hot spring destination in the world, though there's another contender I highly recommend.
-In the icy interior of Alaska, you can soak in the hot springs of Chena — a magical place discovered just over 100 years ago and rumored to have healed crippled prospectors.
-However that's not even the best part — if you arrive at the right time of year, the northern lights will majestically light up the sky above in a kaleidoscope of auroras.
+Another contender I highly recommend is the icy interior of Alaska, where you can soak in the hot springs of Chena — a magical place discovered just over 100 years ago and rumored to have healed injured prospectors.
+However, that's not even the best part — if you arrive at the right time of year, the northern lights will majestically light up the sky above in a kaleidoscope of auroras.

 On the northern edge of Norway lies the Stave hot springs.
 The pools themselves are refreshingly simple and overlook the Arctic Ocean.
 It's a humble setting for the miraculous vista.
-You can expect northern lights and even a midnight sun — the sun doesn't set in Norway's summer, giving you endless days.
+You can expect northern lights in winter and a midnight sun during the summer.
 It's worth heading down to the Stave Beach Sauna, where you can get all toasty warm before plunging yourself into the freezing Arctic Ocean.

 Visiting the famous Hot Peninsula Springs.
 Australia